The Top 5 Companies to Buy Gap Insurance From

 Allstate offers gap insurance in most states.
 Also known as guaranteed asset protection insurance, Allstate’s gap (or ‘GAP’) insurance is available for vehicles worth up to $100,000, although covered losses are limited to $50,000.
 That’s a higher amount than many of Allstate’s competitors.

 Allstate’s gap insurance covers deductibles up to $1,000 as well, which can reduce your out of pocket expenses in the event of a total loss.
 If you crash a newer vehicle, then you might receive close to the full value of that vehicle in compensation without paying the deductible.

 You can buy Allstate’s guaranteed asset protection insurance from dealers nationwide.

 3. American Family

 American Family offers gap insurance to customers in 19 states.
 As with other American Family insurance products, American Family gap insurance can be purchased through independent agents.

 To qualify for American Family gap insurance, you first need to have an auto insurance policy with American Family.
 That policy needs to have collision and comprehensive coverage.

 Amica has been ranked as one of the best car insurance companies in America in recent years.
-In fact, the company recently took home top spot in the J.D.
+In fact, the company recently took home the top spot in the J.D.
 Power rankings, which analyzes data from car insurance customers across the United States.
 Specifically, Amica received the highest rating in J.D.
 Power’s 2019 customer satisfaction report for the New England region.